Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Experimental Settings

 \subsection{RL Training Setup}

 For GRPO training, we follow the implementation in Verl~\cite{sheng2025hybridflow}.
-The backbone model is Qwen2.5~\cite{team2024qwen2} series integrates a retrieval tool.
-We use an E5 retriever~\cite{wang2022text} and the 2018 Wikipedia dump~\cite{karpukhin2020dense} as the corpus.
+The backbone model is Qwen2.5~\cite{team2024qwen2} series.
+For retrieval-augmented QA, we integrate an E5 retriever~\cite{wang2022text} and the 2018 Wikipedia dump~\cite{karpukhin2020dense} as the corpus.
+For Natural language-to-SQL (NL2SQL) task, we use the SkyRL-SQL training set~\citep{liu2025skyrlsql} with Qwen2.5-7B-Coder as the base model, and the agent invokes a SQLite execution engine as the tool.
 All experiments are conducted on a cluster of $8\times$ NVIDIA A800 GPUs.
 Training is conducted for 100 optimization steps with a learning-rate warm-up ratio of 0.1.
 All GRPO experiments use a fixed configuration with rollout batch size 256, gradient batch size 64, temperature 1.0, top-$p$ 1.0, and learning rate $1\times10^{-6}$.
-The rollout temperature and top-$p$ are both fixed to 1.0.
 The KL-divergence coefficient $\beta$ and clipping ratio $\epsilon$ are set to 0.001 and 0.2, respectively.

 For all variants involving LoRA adaptation, we scale the learning rate by $10\times$ following prior guidance~\cite{schulman2025lora}.
 To enable precise token-level routing in DART, we extend the tokenizer vocabulary with a small set of special tokens that explicitly mark reasoning and tool-use segments.